DegenHouseDeFi/initia-vanity/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+If you have any questions, feel free to shoot an email at `gm@degenhouse.sh`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.